YAMAGUCHI Gen (1896-1976)

 Yamaguchi followed his own muse, an expression of his independent spirit in life and art.
 He experimented constantly, manipulating his materials and images as he sought to achieve innovative results.
 Illustrated above left is an untitled abstract from 1962, numbered 2/50 and printed on paper measuring 530mm x 400mm.
 Yamaguchi later reworked this design, calling it "Composition," dated 1966 as an artist's proof (A.P.).
 Yamaguchi turned the earlier image upside down and added two small shapes (blue and yellow).
 Also, the orange L-shapes, while similar, were not printed from the same color block.
 The background hues are very close in color between the original impressions; the differences seen here are the result of photographic artifact.

-Likewise, for his famous print Noh Actor (below left), Yamaguchi introduced variants in background textures and subtle color shifts among the impressions, as well as a rare variant (below right), with the "driftwood face" of the actor flipped 180 degrees and the shapes in the lower part of the composition changed entirely, on papers whose sizes average 900mm x 500mm.
-The entire printing process is described in detail in Japanese Print Making (see reference below), where the authors mention that, "A weathered cedar board from an old fence gave the artist his idea for this solemn Noh actor, whose straining intensity produces a keen, tangible atmosphere...."
+Likewise, for his famous print Noh Actor (below left), Yamaguchi introduced changes in background textures and subtle color shifts among the impressions, as well as a rare (possibly unique) variant (below right), with the "driftwood face" of the actor flipped 180 degrees and the shapes in the lower part of the composition replaced entirely, on papers whose sizes average 900mm x 500mm.
+The entire printing process is described in detail in Japanese Print Making (see Yoshida and Yuki reference below), where the authors mention that, "A weathered cedar board from an old fence gave the artist his idea for this solemn Noh actor, whose straining intensity produces a keen, tangible atmosphere...."
 Yamaguchi slightly modified the fence board with an aisuki (flat scraper) to accentuate the actor's profile, He used six different blocks in eight printing stages on torinoko (fusuma) paper with moderate sizing.
 The colorants were a combination of poster and powdered colors for the blacks, and five different gouache colors.
 The backgrounds were printed with thinned watercolors. ©2009-2015 by John Fiorillo

 - Retrospective Exhibition of Gen Yamaguchi, 100th Anniversary of the Artist's Birth; Art in Shizuoka No. 8; Shizuoka Prefectural Museum of Art, 1998, no. 137.